Layoolar/scratch_pay/README.md

 - Used Winston for logging to help us get more insight
 - A different log each file for each day to make maintainance easy
 - Not to use Typescript as it increases required time
+- Constant commits after each file to make going back to any point easy